5 Reasons To Take Standardized Tests EarlyMarch 28, 2016

 5 Reasons Your Homeschool Kids Should Take Standardized Tests Early

-It’s no secret that the No Child Left Behind Act, ratified in 2002, has become a source of controversy.
+It’s no secret that the standardized testing or high stakes testing as some call it, has become a source of controversy.
 Many educators have rallied against it.
 Activists have alluded to the idea that it promotes teachers simply “teaching to the test” in order to achieve certain specific governmentally regulated benchmarks.
 There is no doubt that this kind of education has left students with huge gaps in their knowledge, and this might even have been a part of your reasoning behind choosing to homeschool over your local public school.

 Because they play a lead role in a poorly approached educational plan, standardized tests have been stigmatized as inferior educational tools.
-They appear as the culprit behind No Child Left Behind’s failures and have undergone additional scrutiny for seeming patently unfair in the way they are skewed through specific demographics.
+They appear as the culprit behind our nation’s education failures and have undergone additional scrutiny for seeming patently unfair in the way they are skewed through specific demographics.
 However, the truth is, there are many useful aspects to having a student go through what might feel like an artificial process, and to go through it early and often.